shpaw415/bunext/README.md

-I'll rewrite your documentation to make it clearer, more engaging, and with more examples.
-Here's an improved version:

----

 # 🚀 Bunext Documentation

 Bunext is a **Next.js-inspired framework** designed for the **Bun runtime**, providing high-performance SSR, CSR, static site generation, and multi-threaded HTTP workers.
 It is optimized for modern development workflows with built-in SQLite support, session management, and server actions.